ryantd42/NY-Legislative-Git/2023/S3189A-2023/bill.md

   January 30, 2023
   ___________

  Introduced by Sens.
-MAY,  ADDABBO,  BAILEY, BRESLIN, BRISPORT, BROUK, CLEARE,  COMRIE,  COONEY,  FELDER,  FERNANDEZ,  GIANARIS,  GONZALEZ, GOUNARDES,  HARCKHAM,  HELMING,  HINCHEY,  HOYLMAN-SIGAL,  JACKSON, KAVANAGH, KENNEDY, LIU, MANNION,  MAYER,  MYRIE,  OBERACKER,  PALUMBO, PARKER,  RAMOS, RIVERA, SALAZAR, SANDERS, SEPULVEDA, SERRANO, SKOUFIS, STAVISKY, TEDISCO, THOMAS, WEIK -- read twice and ordered printed, and when printed to be committed to the Committee on Health
+MAY, ADDABBO, BAILEY, BRESLIN, BRISPORT, BROUK, CHU, CLEARE,  COMRIE, COONEY, FELDER, FERNANDEZ, GALLIVAN, GIANARIS, GONZA- LEZ, GOUNARDES, HARCKHAM, HELMING,  HINCHEY,  HOYLMAN-SIGAL,  JACKSON, KAVANAGH,  KENNEDY,  LIU,  MANNION,  MAYER, MYRIE, OBERACKER, PALUMBO, PARKER, RAMOS, RIVERA, SALAZAR, SANDERS, SEPULVEDA, SERRANO,  SKOUFIS, STAVISKY, TEDISCO, THOMAS, WEBB, WEIK -- read twice and ordered print- ed,  and  when  printed  to be committed to the Committee on Health -- recommitted to the Committee on Health in accordance with Senate  Rule 6,  sec.
+8 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the public health law, in relation to enacting the "fair pay for home care act"